SSH Key Generator - RSA & Ed25519 Keys in Your Browser

-Generate RSA and Ed25519 SSH key pairs instantly in your browser.
-No sign-up, no tracking — your private key is never sent to any server.
+Generate RSA and Ed25519 SSH key pairs instantly in your browser - a browser-based ssh-keygen alternative with no sign-up, no tracking, and no server contact.
 100% client-side.

 Recommended - faster, smaller, and considered more secure than RSA.